markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/developer-console.md

 ### Sling Jobs

-Sling Jobs lists all the OSGi services.
+Sling Jobs lists all the Sling Jobs queues.
 This functionality is similar to [AEM SDK's local quickstart's Jobs](http://localhost:4502/system/console/slingevent) at `/system/console/slingevent`.

-Sling Job help in debugging by:
+Sling Jobs help in debugging by:

-+ Providing a list of all OSGi services in AEM, along with its providing OSGi bundle, and all OSGi bundles that consume it
++ Listing of Sling Job queues and their configurations
++ Providing insights into the number of active, queued and processed Sling jobs, which is helpful for debugging issues with Workflow, Transient Workflow and other work performed by Sling Jobs in AEM.

 ## Java Packages